hampel/knownbots-xenforo/README.md

 #### Store user agents in database and purge after

 Enable to store unknown and bot user agents in the database for further analysis.
-This should be used in conjunction with the "Email user agents" option to send unknown user agents back to the addon author for further analysis and identification of new bots.
+This should be used in conjunction with the "Send user agent via API" and/or "Email user agents" option to send unknown user agents back to the addon author for further analysis and identification of new bots.
 You may also manually send user agent information to the addon author via the addon discussion thread - use the "List detected bots" tool to show unknown user agents.

-With this option enabled, you may also choose how long to retain user agent records before they are automatically purged from the database.
+With this option enabled, you may choose how long to retain user agent records before they are automatically purged from the database.
 This uses a "last seen" mechanism to maintain the list of recently seen bots - only bots not recently seen will be purged.
 For busy sites, consider lowering this value from the default 90 days, to reduce the size of data stored.
 Set days to zero to never purge user agent data (not recommended).

+#### Send user agents via API

+New in version 6, enabling this option will send unidentified user agents back to the addon author for further analysis and identification of new bots.

+To configure the API, enter the License validation token for your site, found in the [XenForo customer](https://xenforo.com/customers/) interrface.
+The validation token will be sent to the [XenForo customer validation API](https://xenforo.com/customer-api/) and if valid, an KnownBots API token will be generated and returned back for subsequent authentication purposes.

+With a validated license, the authentication process is automatic.
+API tokens are regenerated every 28 days and are re-authenticated automatically.
+Customer details are automatically purged from the KnownBots database after 30 days of inactivity (see privacy details below).
+Regenerating your license validation token will automatically cause API revalidation to fail and customer details to be purged - unless you re-configure the addon options with the new license validation token.

 #### Email user agents

-Enable to periodically email user agent strings to the addon author for further analysis to detect previously unidentified bots.
+**_Note:_ emailing user agents to the addon author is now deprecated**.
+The email interface will remain operational for a short period to allow time for addon users to upgrade to version 6, but will soon be deactivated at which point emails sent to the `knownbots@hampel.io` address will start bouncing back as undeliverable.

+This option will remain available to allow users to periodically send emails to an address of their choosing for monitoring newly detected user agents.
 This option only has effect if the "Store user agents in database" option is also enabled.

-By default, the system sends emails directly to the addon author at `knownbots@hampel.io` - but you may have it send email to any address if you want to check what information the emails contain.
-You may manually forward the email to the above address, or else post user agent strings in the support thread for analysis.

-You may specify multiple email addresses separated by commas - all addresses after the first one are bcc'd a copy of the email, so specify `knownbots@hampel.io` first and then any other email addresses you want to receive the email at, the recipient list will not be visible to the addon author.

-Please read the privacy statement below.
+You may specify multiple email addresses separated by commas.

 ### Logging